UBHEART can provide the following in support of grant proposals and funded projects:

 - Shared resources: Most importantly, we can provide commonly needed resources.
 A list of these resources will be made available and updated over time, but the general goal is to provide a well-equipped space to complete the work, with adequate support to facilitate rapid and reliable use of the available resources.

 - Space: At present, the primary resource is space.
 This space (on the 3rd floor of Diefendorf Hall) has secure swipe card access.
-We have a variety of spaces, including observation suites (1 or more will soon have Noldus behavioral observation hardware, software) for individual participants, dyads, or small groups (such as focus groups), an exam room, waiting room, kitchen, meeting rooms, and space for project staff (mostly in the form of cubicles).
+We have a variety of spaces, including observation suites (two will soon have Noldus behavioral observation hardware, software) for individual participants, dyads, or small groups (such as focus groups), an exam room, waiting room, kitchen, meeting rooms, and space for project staff (mostly in the form of cubicles).
 UBHEART spaces typically include a telephone and basic computer.
 Two rooms include equipment for assessing height and weight, and we have several portable breath CO and blood pressure units.
 Spaces can be configured to suit research needs, within reason, but project-specific supplies, specialized software and hardware will generally need to be provided by the project.

 - Project manager (PM): The UBHEART PM will assist with onboarding new faculty/staff and coordinate the use and upkeep of shared resources.
 The PM is not a project coordinator for a particular research project.

-- Technician: Though not yet available, we plan to have one or more technicians available who can train new users with onboarding to the space, scheduling procedures, use of the behavior observation suites, as well as maintain those suites.
+- Technician: At present, we have one technician who can train new users with onboarding to the space, scheduling procedures, use of the behavior observation suites, etc., as well as maintain the space.